ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

 \item \textbf{Task 5: Treatment} formulates a patient-specific treatment plan under clinical constraints.
 We use \textbf{IoU} to measure overlap between predicted and reference treatment items. \end{itemize}

 Since Task~3 involves medical image interpretation, we focus on the \textbf{image-containing subset} (3{,}034 cases) to assess multimodal clinical reasoning.
 From this subset, we randomly sample two-thirds of the cases (2{,}023) for the main experiments using a fixed random seed (seed=42).
+For text-only cases, we use them as historical cases in the experience memory, and the test cases are strictly held out from the experience memory to prevent data leakage.